avestura/avestura.github.io/_includes/skills/programming/wpfuwp.md

 WPF and UWP are my UI frameworks of choice.
-Almost all of my desktop projects are written with these frameworks I'm skilled in many aspects of these frameworks such as:
+Almost all of my desktop projects are written in these frameworks I'm skilled in many aspects of these frameworks such as:

 - Creating animations